Do you know which supplements you should AVOID before getting Cosmetic Injections such as Dermal Fillers?

 - Heat, redness or an ‘angry’ appearance at or near the injection sites

 - Discoloration of the skin

 - Visual disturbances

-Do know these are very rare, however, but if they do occur you want to get immediate assistance.
+It’s important to note that these are very rare, but if they do occur you want to get immediate assistance.
 So call your Clinician or medical practitioner immediately if you have any of the above reactions.

 Sandra Wallace is a Senior Injecting Nurse (RN Division 1) with over 20 years of experience providing Cosmetic Injections including Anti-Wrinkle Injections and Fillers for Cheeks, Lips, Chins and other areas of the face.